 Rita is the founder and visionary behind Sister District, and she oversees all aspects of the Project.
-This is her debut into political activism, and she is committed to restoring control of the government to the majority of Americans, where it belongs.
-Rita holds a B.A. from University of California, Davis, and a J.D. from Stanford Law School.
-She is a public interest attorney in San Jose.
+Under her leadership, SDP has become one of the most vibrant and focused grassroots organizations to spring up after the 2016 election.
+She holds a B.A. from University of California, Davis, and a J.D. from Stanford Law School.

-Gaby oversees political strategy for the Project, including the selection of "Sister Races" that the Project supports.
+Co-Founder Gaby Goldstein oversees political strategy for the Project, including the selection of "Sister Races" that the Project supports.
 She coordinates with Sister Race campaigns to provide targeted campaign services based upon the campaign's specific needs.
-She is also a regulatory attorney in San Francisco, and is currently completing her doctoral dissertation in Health Policy at U.C.
-Berkeley.
 Gaby holds a B.A. from U.C.
 Berkeley, a J.D. from Boston University School of Law, and is a PhD candidate at U.C.
 Berkeley.

 Candis Mitchell, director of information and finance

-Candis maintains responsibility for technology issues and technological organization.
+Co-Founder Candis Mitchell maintains responsibility for technology issues and technological organization.
 Additionally, she is responsible for the financial planning and record keeping of the Sister District Project.
 Candis graduated from the University of North Carolina at Chapel Hill with a B.S., holds a M.A. from The George Washington University, and received a J.D. from Tulane University.
-She is a public interest attorney in San Francisco.

 Lala Wu, director of engagement and partnerships

-Lala leads the efforts to build out the Sister District Project's organizational infrastructure to support meaningful, sustained engagement by volunteers and donors both during critical election seasons, and year-round.
+Co-Founder Lala Wu leads the efforts to build out the Sister District Project's organizational infrastructure to support meaningful, sustained engagement by volunteers and donors both during critical election seasons, and year-round.
 She works to ensure that as the Sister District community grows, it grows together with and amplifies the efforts of other existing and emerging local efforts.
-She is also an environmental and land use attorney in San Francisco.
 Lala received her B.A. from Barnard College of Columbia University, and her J.D. from the University of California, Berkeley.